google/go-github/README.md

 ```

 You can use [gofri/go-github-ratelimit](https://github.com/gofri/go-github-ratelimit) to handle
-secondary rate limit sleep-and-retry for you.
+secondary rate limit sleep-and-retry for you, as well as primary rate limit abuse-prevention and callback triggering.

 Learn more about GitHub secondary rate limiting in
 ["About secondary rate limits"](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#about-secondary-rate-limits).